GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/match_patterns/index.md

 - **path**: Must start with `/` and be present.
 If alone it will always treated as `/*`.
 For example `/*`, `/foo*`, or `/foo/bar`.
 Each '`*`' matches 0 or more characters.

-### Special cases {: #special }
+## Special cases {: #special }

 `<all_urls>`
 : It matches any URL that starts with a permitted scheme.
 This is considered a broad host permission.

 `file:///` URLs
 : Allows you to run your extension on local files.
 This scheme has no host and requires the user to allow access.
-The [Allow Access][doc-perms] section in the Permission article shows how to guide users in granting the extension access to this scheme.
+The [Allow Access][permissions] section in the Permission article shows how to guide users in granting the extension access to this scheme.

 Port URLs
 : Use `http://localhost/*` to match any localhost ports during development.
 For IP addresses, include the specific address plus a wildcard in the path.
 For example: `http://127.0.0.1/*`

 Top Level domains
 : TLDs match patterns like `http://google.*/*` are not supported.
-You should explicitly list the TLDs that your extension should run on.
-For example `http://google.es` and `http://google.fr`.
+You should explicitly list the TLDs, for example: `http://google.es` and `http://google.fr`.

+## Examples

-### Examples {: #match-examples}
+### ✅ Valid pattern examples {: #match-examples }

 <table class="fixed-table width-full">
    <tbody>